U.S. Department of State Seal

 Road Conditions and Safety: Road conditions and driver safety customs differ significantly from those in the United States.
 In some more remote areas of Russia, roads are practically nonexistent or have poor or nonexistent shoulders.

-• Drivers are required by law to yield to pedestrians in crosswalks, and this is generally observed.
-It is dangerous to cross where there is not a crosswalk present.
+Drivers are required by law to yield to pedestrians in crosswalks, and this is generally observed.
+It is dangerous for pedestrians to cross a street where there is not a crosswalk present.

-Traffic Laws: Russian authorities have been known to consider traffic or parking infractions as “administrative violations” that provide a sufficient basis for deportation and/or denial of entry back to Russia at a later date.
+Traffic Laws: Russian authorities to sometimes consider traffic or parking infractions as "administrative violations. " These can lead to deportation and denial of reentry to Russia.

 • Drivers must carry third-party liability insurance under a policy valid in Russia.